alexpavelm/MazeGenerator/README.md

 ASCII java maze generator/solver using the Aldous-Broder algorithm for generating and DFS for solving.
 It creates a square size maze.

+I used black for empty spaces and white for walls.

 The matrix is N * N + 1 size, N being the input number.

 To solve a maze, input the text "solve".